lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # Security Considerations

-A PKCS#10 or CRMF Certification Request message consists of a distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.
+A PKCS#10 or CRMF Certification Request message typically consists of a distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.
-The private key used to sign the CSR MUST be different from the Attesting Key utilized to sign Evidence about the Target Environment.
-Key separation is an important principle in cryptography and also applies to this specification with regards to the Attestation Key and the CSR signing key.
+In general usage, the private key used to sign the CSR MUST be different from the Attesting Key utilized to sign Evidence about the Target Environment, though exceptions MAY be made where CSRs and Evidence are involved in bootstrapping the Attesting Key.
 To demonstrate that the private key applied to sign the CSR is generated, and stored in a secure environment that has controls to prevent theft or misuse (including being non-exportable / non-recoverable), the Attesting Environment